-The Work Studies CEC syllabus is available for study as a 1-unit 60-hour course; a 1-unit 120-hour course; a 2-unit 120-hour course; or a 2-unit 240-hour course.
+The Work Studies syllabus is available for study as a 2-unit 240-hour course.

 Core - My Working Life

 Modules - There are 11 elective modules which explore issues about work and work-related skills.
 Modules are studied for 15 to 30 hours.